 Even as design trends continue to evolve, Walden claims there is one absolute that stubbornly remains.
 “There are still lots of fireplace manufacturers that use engineers to design their products.
 They should be using industrial designers who know the importance of design and aesthetics.”

 Corinna Haimerl, a German interior designer living in London, Ontario in Canada studied interior architecture and architectural design at the University of Colburg in Germany.
 The principal owner of BlueSky Interior Design, she is an unabashed fireplace lover.

 “Anytime I have a project that includes a fireplace I think of the fireplace as the main focus.
 It’s the heart of the house.
 So that’s where I start my design and I work out from there,” she says.

 Corinna works with clients all over North America.
 She says she is also seeing a gradual shift towards a more modern, less traditional aesthetic.

 “There are clients set on traditional design and if that’s what they want, that’s fine.
 But many more are seeing modern design in places like Pinterest and they are open to the suggestion.
 There’s always a way to encourage them in that direction,” she explains.

-The clean, unadorned lines of a modern fireplace makes a perfect drawing board for designers and their clients to draw up ideas.
-Whether it’s creating depth with contrasting textures like patina-finished metal, Italian tile, colored concrete or strong geometric lines with offset panels, today’s fireplace surrounds offer many unique choices.
+The clean, unadorned lines of a modern fireplace make a perfect drawing board for designers and their clients to draw up ideas.
+Whether it’s creating depth with contrasting textures like patina-finished metal, Italian tile, colored concrete, or strong geometric lines with offset panels, today’s fireplace surrounds offer many unique choices.

 Robert Conlin is a freelance writer living in Wiscasset, Maine.
 A former certified chimney sweep and retail stove shop owner, he has returned to his roots as a journalist/writer in producing enterprise reporting and online content for a variety of publications and companies.